jdcloudcom/en/documentation/Developer-Tools/CodeCommit/Operation-Guide/SSH-Key.md

-Click **Settings** via the avatar at the upper right corner, and enter into the “Key Pair” page
+Click **Settings** via the avatar at the upper right corner, and enter into the "Key Pair" page

 ![1.png](https://github.com/jdcloudcom/cn/blob/edit/image/codecommit/SSHKey.png)